Frequently Asked Questions

 DIR stands for the Developmental, Individual Differences, Relationship-based model developed by Dr. Stanley Greenspan and Dr. Serena Weider.
 In the DIR/Floortime model, “functional emotional developmental capacities” refer to a series of developmental milestones that learners can be expected to meet on their learning path.
 Each developmental capacity contributes to a child’s ability to achieve necessary emotional awareness skills for engagement, relating, communication, thinking, and reasoning.
 Using this approach, providers consider a child’s developmental capacities and individualized sensory profile in addition to establishing and maintaining a positive, trusting relationship to strengthen functional life capacities, develop meaningful connections, and promote lifelong learning.
 Learn more here.

-Understanding and considering each client's unique sensory processing system is imperative for supporting their regulatory needs.
-We focus on exploring a variety of sensory-based regulation strategies throughout each session because we know regulation is a critical pre-requisite for effective communication and optimal learning.
-Think about the last time you felt stressed or angry: were you able to communicate clearly?!
+Understanding and considering each client's unique sensory motor system is imperative for supporting their needs.
+During sessions, we focus on exploring a variety of sensory-based regulation strategies because regulation is a critical pre-requisite for effective communication and optimal learning.
+(Think about the last time you felt stressed or angry: were you able to communicate clearly?!)
+We also focus on strengthening and accommodating motor skills and coordination, essential for communication and all tasks of daily living.

 What is neurodiversity?